I tried token automatic rotation using AWS Secrets Manager managed external secrets, which now supports GitLab

 Key points:

-Verifying Rotation Results
+Verifying the Rotation Results

-Checking Version Stages
+Checking the Version Stage

 aws secretsmanager describe-secret \